Dining: Fine Dining: Lautrec

 Lautrec truly is one of the finest dining experiences in the country.
 Having been awarded both the Forbes Five-Star and AAA Five-Diamond awards for 2014, Lautrec is only one of 28 restaurants in the world to hold both a Forbes Five-Star and AAA Five-Diamond award simultaneously.

 The menu is a prix-fixe format which welcomes guests to create their own four-course menu.
-Guests looking to opt out of decision making can rely upon Chef Butterworth and our resident Sommelier’s evening recommendations and dine from our nine-course Chef’s Tasting menu.
+Guests looking to opt out of decision making can rely upon Chef Butterworth and our resident Sommelier’s evening recommendations and dine from our seven-course Chef’s Tasting menu.
 Caviar, champagne and a selection of artisanal cheeses are offered a la carte to heighten the experience.
+Options for a Vegetable or Vegan Tasting Menu are also available.

 The word “experience” is used frequently when describing Lautrec, because the Tasting Menu format, rich atmosphere and exceptional customer service lend itself to an evening of gastronomical entertainment rather than an evening meal.